MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/bluetooth/bluetooth-low-energy-audio.md

 ###### Bluetooth_DatapathID

 This property may be set by the audio driver to indicate the data path ID used as the parameter for the commands HCI_LE_Setup_ISO_Data_Path and HCI_Configure_Data_Path.
-The property value is set using the DDI AcxObjectBagAddUI8.
+The property value is set using the **[AcxObjectBagAddUI8](/windows-hardware/drivers/ddi/acxmisc/nf-acxmisc-acxobjectbagaddui8)** DDI.

-This property is read by the Bluetooth LE audio profile and used as a parameter in HCI_Configure_Data_Path and HCI_LE_Setup_ISO_Data_Path commands.
-This ID is applied for all isochronous streams created for the ACXSTREAM associated with the object bag.
+This property is read by the Bluetooth LE Audio profile and used as a parameter in HCI_Configure_Data_Path and HCI_LE_Setup_ISO_Data_Path commands.
+This ID is applied for all isochronous streams created for the **ACXSTREAM** associated with the object bag.
 To assign a different data path ID for each stream connection, IHV audio drivers should use [KSPROPERTY_BtLeAudio_DATAPATH_ID](#ksproperty_btleaudio_datapath_id) instead.

 | Field | Octet |
 |---|---|